 - Now we can move the picture off to the right of the screen

-Step 4: Cover design – add a background on the left
+Step 4: Cover design – add a background

 Still in Edit Header mode: